 An outline of published and accepted work

-This publications page lists my formally published writing.
+This publications page lists my published writing.
 The list includes both fiction and non-fiction/reference material.
 Where external links are given they are to the current publisher/title owner and therefore may differ from those extant at the date of publication.

 By year published